Why are my Cornish Cross Broiler Chickens Dying?

 The chicken will look like it is struggling to breathe and will make choking sounds.
 The cornish cross chicken that has ascites will appear lazier than other birds.
 They will have a low appetite and will grow slower than the other birds due to low feed intake and low oxygen supply in their bodies.

-The wattles and combs of chickens with water bellies will turn blue in severe cases.
+The wattles and combs of chickens with water belly will turn blue in severe cases.
 This is because the much-needed oxygen will be supplied to vital organs, leaving out non-essential organs such as the wattles and combs.

 To confirm if the bird has a water belly, a professional will draw fluid from the stomach.
 Positive cases of water belly will result in a yellowish fluid, that is secreted from the liver.